 - Academic Planning – high school and college

-- High school student between ages 13 and 19
+- Are a middle school or high school student between ages 11 and 27

-- Attend one of the following schools in 9th, 10th, or 11th grade: Roseburg High School, Douglas High School, South Umpqua High School, and Days Creek Charter School.
+- Attend one of the following schools in 6th to 12th grade: Sutherlin High School and Middle School, Glide High School and Middle School, Roseburg High School, Fremont Middle School, Douglas High School, Winston Middle School, South Umpqua High School, Coffenberry Middle School, and Riddle High School and Jr High School.

 We are here for you at the high school campuses.

 High Schools: Sutherlin, Glide, South Umpqua, Douglas, Riddle, and Roseburg